ostaquet/Arduino-Nano-33-IoT-Ultimate-Guide/README.md

 I wrote this guide because I was a bit frustrated by the lack of information on the board and most of the insight here is coming from experiments.
 Some information is also coming from other websites, if it is the case, the resources are mentioned in the sections.

-The topics covered in this guide are:
-  *  Important things to remember
-  *  Unofficial pinout diagram
-  *  Power supply and current consumption
-  *  Sleep mode and idle mode
-  *  Usage of Wifi module
-  *  Usage of Bluetooth module (BLE)
-  *  Usage of Inertial Measurement Unit (IMU)
-  *  Usage of Serial communication
-  *  Usage of I2C bus

 ## Important things to remember
 The [official quick start guide](https://www.arduino.cc/en/Guide/NANO33IoT) is available on the Arduino website.